What are the top game design programs in Wisconsin for 2020?

 A charter member of the Higher Education Video Game Alliance, the Game Design and Development Concentration prepares students to design and develop software programs that use digital imagery and physics to create games, simulations or other applications.
 The school says, these programs can improve healthcare delivery, transform education, strengthen national security, shape public policy and continue to create social networks.

 Graduates of the game programs at UW-Stout have landed positions at companies such as Big John Games, Finn Daniels Architects, Design Ready Controls, Wink Frozen Desserts, Find-It-Faster Online, Len Busch Roses, Pixel Spill Games, and many others.

 University of Wisconsin-Whitewater (UW-W) was founded in 1868.
-The school serves around 11,300 students enrolled in more than 50 undergraduate majors and 119 minors, many areas of emphasis, and dozens of graduate programs through five colleges and schools.
+The school serves nearly 13,000 students across two campuses.
+The school offers more than 50 undergraduate majors and 119 minors, many areas of emphasis, and dozens of graduate programs through five colleges and schools.
 The College of Arts and Communication is home to the Department of Art and Design.
 Program offerings here include BA and BS degrees in Gaming Technology and Communication/Gaming, and a BA in Media Arts.

 Per the school, Gaming Technology students “will develop the programming skills and software development expertise required for cross-platform real-time interactive graphics and game development.
 Students focus on building a solid base of programming skills necessary to take on real-world challenges related to developing games, mobile apps, websites and more.”
 Course highlights for the program include C++ Sequence, Artificial Intelligence, Game Engine/Modding, and Graphics Programming.
 An Internship, Special Topics and Independent Study are also part of the program as well as a required Team Project.